 - Put a grill pan on a medium-high heat.
 When it's hot enough, place meat on a grill and sear it for 2 minutes from all sides.

-- Transfer the pan into the oven and let it cook for 15 minutes until internal temperature reaches 140-145 F.
+- Transfer the grill pan into the oven and let it cook for 15 minutes until internal temperature reaches 140 F. (See the notes)

 - Heat olive oil in a small sauce pan and over medium heat.
 Sauté onions until translucent and slightly browned.
 Add wine and thyme.
 Bring to a boil and cook on a high heat until reduced by half.